Ajstros/pyripherals/README.md

 [![Documentation Status](https://readthedocs.org/projects/pyripherals/badge/?version=latest)](https://pyripherals.readthedocs.io/en/latest/?badge=latest)

-`pyripherals` is a Python package for communicating with peripheral ICs.
+`pyripherals` is a Python package for communicating with peripheral electronic devices.
 It has a `Register` class to keep track of internal registers, but is most useful when used with a FrontPanel compatible Opal Kelly FPGA.
 With that, `pyripherals` makes use of the FrontPanel API for Python and Verilog to communicate more easily on common interfaces such as I2C and SPI.

 ## Quick Start